 Effective treatment of people living with HIV

-- Effective treatment of people living with HIV can reduce the viral load to undetectable levels and lower the risk of HIV transmission.
+- Treatment of people living with HIV that reduces the viral load to undetectable levels is a highly effective strategy to reduce the risk of the sexual transmission of HIV.

 HIV viral load, HIV treatment and sexual HIV transmission – CATIE fact sheet